jscott6/StatML-Comp-Training-2020/problems/linkedlist.md

     - `LinkedList()`: a constructor initialising the head pointer to `NULL`
     - `head()`: returns the `double` value stores inside the head node.
     - `size()`: gives the total number of nodes in the list
-    - `insert()`: takes a double and creates a new node, setting it as the head node
+    - `insert()`: takes a double and creates a new node on the heap, setting it as the head node
     - `remove()`: remove the head node from the list (remember to free memory on the heap!)
     - `print()`: a simple method to print the values in the list to the R console. `Rcpp::Rcout` may come in handy.